strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 However, a similar outcome could be achieved using [Helm](https://helm.sh/) or the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) tool from the Operator Framework.

 Obviously, this is a simplified example and will need to be modified for your own deployment model, Kafka cluster topologies and RBAC requirements.
+There are also several [caveats related to the CRDs](#custom-resource-definitions-1) which need to be kept in mind.
-However, we hope it shows how Strimzi gives you the tools to provide a production grade Kafka setup.
+However, we hope it shows how Strimzi gives you the tools to provide a production grade, robust, Kafka setup.